 Ideally, you don’t want much more than 5 times more omega-6 fatty acids than omega-3 fatty acids … but chicken, poultry and pork can contain up to 30 times more and average about 20:1).
 And as I mentioned before, you just can’t climb back out of this hole.
 So what can you do?

-- Feed chickens raised on a proper diet.
 Feeding organic, free-range chickens will help.
 They’ll be fed a food that’s more rich in omega-3 fats and this will in turn make the chicken richer in omega-3 fats.
 Free ranging chickens may also have access to sunshine and that will help solve your vitamin D problem too (although most free range chickens never see the sun).
 But chickens raised on pasture will be your best choice.

 Related: Is Fish Oil Safe For Dogs?